 The parent PDR-1 VIPERS sample contains 45871 galaxies with reliable redshift measurements.
-Here we restrict our analysis in the redshift range $z=[0.5,1.1]$ since the number density of objects at larger distances is too small to allow a robust estimate of galaxy bias.
-To investigate the possible dependence of galaxy bias on luminosity and redshift we have partitioned the catalog into subsamples by applying a series of cuts in both magnitude and redshift.
+Here we restrict our analysis in the redshift range $z=[0.5,1.1]$ since the number density of objects at larger distances is too small to permit a robust estimate of galaxy bias.
+To investigate the possible dependence of galaxy bias on luminosity and redshift, we partitioned the catalogue into subsamples by applying a series of cuts in both magnitude and redshift.

 The complete list of subsamples considered in this work is presented in Table~\ref{tab:cats}.
-We have considered three redshift bins ($z=[0.5,0.7], \, [0.7,0.9], \, [0.9,1.1]$) and applied different luminosity cuts that we have obtained by compromising between the need of maximising both completeness and number of objects.
-Different luminosity cuts within each redshift bin will allow to study the luminosity dependence of galaxy bias at different redshifts.
-The magnitude cuts, M$_{\rm B}=-19.5-z-5\log(h)$ and $-19.9-z-5\log(h)$ that run across the whole redshift range will be used to investigate a possible evolution of galaxy bias.
-Subsamples are listed in groups.
+We considered three redshift bins ($z=[0.5,0.7], \, [0.7,0.9], \, [0.9,1.1]$) and applied different luminosity cuts that we obtained by compromising between the need of maximising both completeness and number of objects.
+Different luminosity cuts within each redshift bin allow us to study the luminosity dependence of galaxy bias at different redshifts.
+The magnitude cuts, M$_{\rm B}=-19.5-z-5\log(h)$ and $-19.9-z-5\log(h),$ that run across the whole redshift range are used to investigate a possible evolution of galaxy bias.
+In the Table the subsamples are listed in groups.
 The first three groups indicate subsamples in the three redshift bins.
-The last groups indicates subsamples that are designed to match the luminosity cuts performed by K11 (M$_{\rm B} = -20.5 -z-5\log(h=0.7)=-19.72 -z-5\log(h)$) and by M05 (M$_{\rm B} = -20.0 -5\log(h)$.
-Note that the most conservative cut M$_{\rm B}=-19.5-z-5\log(h)$ guarantees 90 \% completeness out to $z=1$ for the whole galaxy sample and higher for late type objects (see Fig. \ref{fig:MBvsz}).
+The last group indicates subsamples that are designed to match the luminosity cuts performed by K11 (M$_{\rm B} = -20.5 -z-5\log(h=0.7)=-19.72 -z-5\log(h)$) and by M05 (M$_{\rm B} = -20.0 -5\log(h)$.
+The most conservative cut M$_{\rm B}=-19.5-z-5\log(h)$ guarantees 90 \% completeness out to $z=1$ for the whole galaxy sample and higher for late type objects (see Fig. \ref{fig:MBvsz}).

-The analysis presented in this work is based on cell counts statistics.
-A useful figure of merit is therefore represented by the number of independent spheres that can be accommodated within the volume of the survey.
-Considering intermediate cells with a radius of 6 \hmpc, the number of such independent cells is $N= 3869, \, 5527, \, 6964$ in the three redshift interval $z=[0.5,0.7], \, [0.7,0.9], \, [0.9,1.1]$, respectively.
+Since the analysis presented in this work is based on cell count statistics, a useful figure of merit is represented by the number of independent spheres that can be accommodated within the volume of the survey.
+Considering intermediate cells with a radius of 6 \hmpc, the number of such independent cells is $N= 3869, \, 5527, \, 6964$ in the three redshift intervals $z=[0.5,0.7], \, [0.7,0.9], \, [0.9,1.1]$, respectively.

-\subsection{Mock Datasets}
+\subsection{Mock datasets}

-In order to assess our ability to measure the mean biasing function and evaluate random and systematic errors we have considered a suite of mock galaxy catalogs mimicking the real PDR-1 VIPERS one.
+We considered a suite of mock galaxy catalogues mimicking the real PDR-1 VIPERS catalogue to assess our ability to measure the mean biasing function and evaluate random and systematic errors.